k0sproject/k0smotron/docs/resource-reference.md

-JoinTokenSecretRef is a reference to a secret that contains the join token.
+JoinTokenSecretRef refers to a secret that contains the join token.
-This should be only set in the case you want to use a pre-generated join token.
+Specify the secret only when using a pre-generated join token.

 <table>
     <thead>